AbhishekSoni98/BE_Project/README.md

 Final Year Project Code.
 Contains Three Directories
 1. Code
-Cotains all Python scripts.
+-Cotains all Python scripts.
 2. GUI
-Contains all GUI compontents and PHP scripts.
+-Contains all GUI compontents and PHP scripts.
 3. SQL
-Contains be.sql file to set up the schema and tables for BE-Database (Create a BE => MySQL Database)
+-Contains be.sql file to set up the schema and tables for BE-Database (Create a BE => MySQL Database)